PanosK92/SpartanEngine/readme.md

 <p>An engine which is the result of my never-ending quest to understand how things work and has become my go-to place for research.
 It's designed around the philosophy of favoring fast real-time solutions over baked/static ones, a spartan approach offering a truly dynamic experience.</p>

-<p>If you're also on the lookout for knowledge, then you might find this engine to be a helpful study resource.
+<p>If you're a knowledge-seeker like me, then you might find this engine to be a helpful study resource.
 This is because a lot of effort goes into into building and maintaining a clean, modern and overall high quality architecture, an architecture that will ensure continuous development over the years.</p>

 <p>This engine is a research tool, don't expect to make games with it yet.</p>